 “Abandoning who people think you are and becoming who you really are is a simple concept, but sometimes it is very hard to do.
 It isn’t easy to give up others’ ideas of who you are.
 Yet the key to success is to discover your uniqueness and to exploit it.
 Your authentic persona, either personal or corporate, is the key to your prosperity.” — Larry Winget

-Sometimes our families have plans for our lives and careers, which ignore our passions and dreams.
+Sometimes our families have plans for our lives and careers that ignore our passions and dreams.
 Because we are “good children,” we try to please our parents.
 We learn to please other people or institutions; this is only a substitute for what we desire.
-Therefore, our earthly pursuits become a journey of pain instead of a path of pleasure.
+Therefore, our earthly pursuits become a journey of pain instead of pleasure.

 We get a lot of programming from our dominant cultural narrative.
 It always tells us to buy stuff to fill our need for happiness.
 Those simple pleasures of childhood pastimes lead us to our genuine passions.
 It’s both as easy as exploring memories and as tricky as unearthing deep memories.